jayjamero/react-redux-starter/src/components/GenericStatusLoading/readme.md

-This component **GenericStatusLoading** is part of KoganUIKit and is used to display a loading indicator
+This component **GenericStatusLoading** is used to display a loading indicator
 ```example
     <GenericStatusLoading />
 ```